 If a single signature line is used for the required certifications and other provisions, the certifications must be highlighted, boxed, printed in bold-face type, or presented in some other manner that causes the language to stand out from all other information contained on the substitute form.
-Additionally, the following statement must be presented in the same manner as in the preceding sentence and must appear immediately above the single signature line: "The Internal Revenue Service does not require your consent to any provision of this document other than the certifications required to avoid backup withholding."
+Additionally, the following statement must be presented to stand out in the same manner as described above and must appear immediately above the single signature line:

+"The Internal Revenue Service does not require your consent to any provision of this document other than the certifications required to avoid backup withholding."